shubham-bhadouria/shubham-bhadouria/README.md

 Currently, I am a Data Science Trainee at AlmaBetter, where I have gained proficiency in Python, SQL, Statistics, EDA, Machine Learning.
 Additionally, I have completed several capstone projects in the field and continue to work on more.

-🌱 I’m completed Full Stack Data Science
+🌱 In terms of education, I have successfully completed Full Stack Data Science training.

 👨🏻‍💻 Most of my projects are available on Github.